-Today at the park I was running around, having fun, sniffin’ things… You know, the usual!
+Today at the park I was running around, having fun, sniffin’ things… you know, the usual!
 Well I’d just gotten done telling someone hi with a friendly wag when I heard a small child start to whine.
 Usually I like to go over and comfort them with a nice little lick, but as I looked over I saw the kid lying on the ground and a man pulling on the leash of some big brown dog.
 The dog looked friendly enough, but he seemed rather insistent on running back towards the child who lay on the ground crying as his mother tried to comfort him.
 This was a situation I’ve seen all too often.
 Many dogs, larger ones especially, weren’t taught how to properly behave in their younger puppy years.
 This isn’t uncommon, they may actually be well trained, but some habits that they develop carry over into adulthood and cause problems.
-As a small puppy they may have just been little things, but once they are grown they turn into big problems!
+As a small puppy they may have just been little things, but once they are grown, they turn into big problems!

 I looked over at the dog with his tail wagging and a big smile on his face.
 I knew he had just been trying to say hello.
 The problem was that he was used to “big people” and had basically run the small child over when he tried to jump up on him.
 This is one of the most common problems you will see in puppies: the owners teaching them it is okay to jump up.
 Maybe as a puppy this is cute, but when the dog gets big his jumping is the last thing you want.
 Even a small dog can cause a small child to fall down and get hurt, but a large dog can really hurt someone.
 Just think of what may have happened if he’d jumped up on your aging grandmother!

-Another often seen mistake made in puppy training is allowing puppy kisses.
+Another mistake made in puppy training is allowing puppy kisses.
 Now these, personally, I love, however, puppy tongues may be cute, but big large ones are not.
 Think of the last time you appreciated kisses from the drooling Labrador.
 You can’t can you?
 Other than such licks being unwanted, they also cause the same problem as jumping when it comes to little kids.
 A large dog running up and licking them all over the face may cause them to fall and hurt themselves.
-You may teach your puppy to give kisses, but only allow them to when asked!
+You may teach your puppy to give kisses, but only allow them to do it when asked!
 This ensures they hold their licker in check for those who really don’t appreciate it.